lidaof/eg-react/README.md

 5. From `App`, descend into interested components.

 ## Making a new track type
-### Make a new TrackRenderer
+### Make a new TrackConfig
-Make a new class that extends `TrackRenderer`, or one of its subclasses.
+Make a new class that extends `TrackConfig`, or one of its subclasses.
 This class packages many essential track
 characteristics:

 * `getComponent()` - gets the component that renders the main visualizer and legend of the track.